Viscoelastic dynamics of a soft strip subject to a large deformation: Appendices

 This model requires 2 constants to describe the mechanical properties.
 As Hooke's law already provides a scalar quantity, namely the Young's modulus $E_0$, we prefer to rewrite this energy function as:

-Note that $\alpha=0$ (or equivalently $C_2=0$) corresponds to a Neo-Hookean solid~\cite{beatty2001seven,ogden_1997} which only accounts for geometrical non-linearities.
+Note that $\alpha=0$ (or equivalently $C_2=0$) corresponds to a Neo-Hookean solid~\cite{ogden_1997,puglisi_2016,destrade_2017} which only accounts for geometrical non-linearities.

 In the specific scenario of a uniaxial elongation along direction $\ten{e_1}$, we can define a stretch ratio $\lambda_1 = \lambda$.
 For an incompressible material, stretch ratios in other directions $\ten{e_2}$ and $\ten{e_3}$ simply write $\lambda_2=\lambda_3 = 1/\sqrt{\lambda}$ since volume has to be conserved.
 Then, it becomes possible to calculate the true stress (Cauchy stress) as equation~(\ref{eq:MooneyRivlin}) in the main text.
+This is done by evaluating the following equation which arises from the condition of vanishing lateral tractions:

 This expression clearly evidences that the true stress does not linearly grow with elongation.
 Another way to interpret this formula would be to keep using Hooke's law, but considering a Young's modulus that depends on the elongation.
 By doing so, we implicitly consider the undeformed configuration as a reference.
 Then, we need to evaluate the engineering (or nominal) stress which relates internal forces in the deformed configuration with areas from the reference.
 For the incompressible material it simply gives: